Shapes

 You can register a callback to be notified whenever the shape data changes:

-// shapeData is a Map of the latest value of each row in a shape.
+// rows is an array of the latest value of each row in a shape.

 })